Réduire l’Inflammation Naturellement : Les Meilleurs Aliments et Suppléments à Adopter

 1. Curcumin

 Curcumin, the main active compound in turmeric, is available as a supplement.
-It may be beneficial for reducing inflammation, especially in people suffering from arthritis.
-(See products Inflam Control by ATP lab and the Metagenics - UltraInflamX™ Plus 360° - Ananas et Banane or the one at the Mangue which contain not only curcumin but also other ingredients known to reduce inflammation.
+It may help reduce inflammation, especially in people with arthritis.
+(See products Inflam Control ATP Lab and the Metagenics - UltraInflamX™ Plus 360° - Pineapple and Banana or even the one at the Mango which contain not only curcumin but also other ingredients known to reduce inflammation.

 Recommended dosage: Consult a healthcare professional to determine the appropriate dosage, as the bioavailability of curcumin can vary.